altusterra70/teched2025-XP266/exercises/ex6/README.md

 5. Now you can **change the Feature status to "In Testing"** by clicking **"Handover to Test"**.

     <br>![alt text](../ex6/images/handover_test.png)
-6. The action "Confirm Successful Test" will be **executed centrally**.
+6. Let's assume the test has been successful - click on action button **"Confirm Successful Test"**.

 7. Click on **"Analytics"** in the top right corner to **access the Feature Traceability**.

     <br>![alt text](../ex6/images/feature_traceability_nav.png)
-8. Check whether your feature is in **status "Successfully Tested"**.
+8. There you can check whether your Feature is in **status "Successfully Tested"**.

     <br>![alt text](../ex6/images/feature_traceability.png)
-9. Navigate back to the feature and **approve the Feature for Production** by clicking "Approve for Production".
+9. Navigate back to the Feature and **approve the Feature for Production** by clicking "Approve for Production".

     <br>![alt text](../ex6/images/approve_for_prod.png)
 10. In status "Approved for Production" you can **trigger the deployment to production by clicking "Deploy"** in the Transports section.
 Confirm the dialog for the deployment to target tenant PRD.